Arch Linux Installation Guide with Full Root Encryption

 genfstab -U /mnt >> /mnt/etc/fstab

-Add encrypted swap (if used):
+Add encrypted swap (if applicable):

 1